This spring time chick and bunny handprint craft is perfect for celebrating Easter with kids.

 - You can leave your pictures as is or create stick puppets.
 To make the stick puppets simply cut out your shapes and tape them to sticks!

-This project provides hours of spring time fun for you and your kids!
+This chick and bunny handprint craft provides hours of Easter fun for you and your kids!
 I hope you enjoy creating these as much as we did!
+Follow us on Facebook for even more fun ideas.